shubhamghimire99/ShubhamGhimire/README.md

 - ⚛️ Next JS
 - 🖥️ HTML CSS AND JS

-- 🔭 I’m currently working on Full Stack Ecommerce Website -> https://github.com/ShubhamGhimre/E-commerce-in-next-js
-- 🌱 I’m currently learning NextJS and Python for backend Development  and AL respectively
+- 🌱 I’m currently learning NextJS and Python for backend Development and AL
 - 👯 I’m looking to collaborate on FrontEnd Development
 - 😄 Pronouns: He/Him